photonclock/SecuritySpy-Roku-Viewer/README.md

 ### **Notes**

-* If you exit the app, it remains installed on your home screen, usually at the bottom of the list of apps and channels (easiest way to navigate to it from home is to go right to channels, then up a few clicks to reach the bottom of the app list).
+* If you exit the app, it remains installed on your home screen, usually at the bottom of the list of apps and channels (easiest way to navigate to it from home is to go right to channels, then up a few clicks to reach the bottom of the app list), or use the little "rocket" icon on the remote to set Security Spy as a shortcut.
 * Security Spy is the property of [bensoftware.com](https://www.bensoftware.com).
 * Icons in this repo came from the Security Spy application package.
 Hopefully Ben is cool with that.
 * Absolutely no warranties.
 Use at your own risk.